GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (236).md

 **At Higher Tiers**: When cast at 4th tier or greater, in addition to the benefits noted above, you may chose to have the sphere stretch out up to 2 additional yards per tier beyond minimum.

 **Critical Failure**: You see the goobe flicker into alexistance and flicker out.
 You receive spell sickness equal to 1d2 + half of the spell's tier.

+#### Gunkitude

+**Minimum Tier**: 3

+**Casting Time**: 5 actions

+**Duration**: 1 minute

+**Effect**: A creature you touch will begin to transform into an ooze, a transformation which is completed by the end of the round.
+This confers a few changes to it;

+ • It does not need to breathe.
+ • It and all of its possessions on its person meld into you in the new form.
+This new form can fit into a space of 1 liquid ounce per half-pound pound of its being.
+Its size category is reduced by 1 if possible.
+ • Its defense against all attacks is 15.
+ • It does not receive damage from being crushed (including crushing attacks), falling, or knockback.
+ • Acid attacks against them have disadvantage and cause them to be prone for a number of rounds equal to the points of success.
+This is cumulative.
+ • Bare attacks have no effect on it.
+ • Other than noted above, you are immune to critical hits.
+ • It cannot speak in this form.
+ • Its run speed is 4.5 yards.
+ • Its climb speed is 3 yards.
+ • It ignores any form of non-magical Acid, Club, or Toxic attacks of an odd result.
+ • Any effect which would heal it has a 3 in 8 chance not to.

+If it is damaged, fails an incapacitation save in any degree, or would be divided while in this form- it will immediately reconstitute into its previous form.
+If it reverts as a result of damage, it must immediately perform an incapcitation save.

+**At Higher Tiers**: For each tier beyond minimum, you may increase the duration by 30 seconds in addition to the benefit mentiond above.

+**Critical Failure**: You transform, regardless of what creature you tried to affect.
+You have managed to lose your wits in the process, you are immobile during the duration.
+This lasts for a number of rounds equal to the points of failure plus the spell's tier.

 ### H (12